Mantua Cathedral

 Mantua Cathedral (Cattedrale di San Pietro apostolo; Duomo di Mantova) in Mantua, Lombardy, northern Italy, is a Roman Catholic cathedral dedicated to Saint Peter.
 It is the seat of the Bishop of Mantua.

 History

 An initial structure probably existed on the site in the Early Christian era, which was followed by a building destroyed by a fire in 894.
+It was quickly re erected in Protoromanesque style.
+The church was rebuilt beginning in 1132 by Bishop Manfredo, initially in the Romanesque style.
+The bell tower was finished before 1150.

-The current church was rebuilt in 1395–1401 with the addition of side chapels and a Gothic west front, which can still be seen in a sketch by Domenico Morone (preserved in the Palazzo Ducale of Mantua).
-The bell tower has seven bells tuned in the scale of Bb.
+The current church stands on the Romanesque church of San Pietro, of which only some wall structures and the bell tower are preserved.
+It was rebuilt in 1395–1401 with the addition of side chapels and a Gothic west front, which can still be seen in a sketch by Domenico Morone (preserved in the Palazzo Ducale of Mantua).

+In 1395 Francesco I Gonzaga, to celebrate the birth of his firstborn son, ordered the construction of a new facade in the Gothic style.
+It was carried out by the Venetian brothers Jacobello and Pierpaolo dalle Masegne.
+Of their original work, only the right flank of the cathedral has survived.
+The façade was equipped with a prothyrum, rose windows and pinnacles.
 The organ of the cathedral was built by Hans Tugi in c.
 1503.

-After another fire in the 16th century, Giulio Romano rebuilt the interior but saved the frontage, which was replaced however in 1756–61 by the current Baroque one in Carrara marble.
+After another fire in 1545, Cardinal Ercole Gonzaga, then regent of the Duchy of Mantua, commissioned Giulio Romano to renovate the church.
+Romano left the facade and perimeter walls intact but substantially altered the interior, transforming it into a form similar to the ancient early Christian version of St. Peter's Basilica in Rome.
 Notable characteristics of the Renaissance structure are the cusps, decorated with rose windows on the south side, which end at the Romanesque bell tower.
+After Giulio Romano's death in 1546, the work continued under Giovan Battista Bertani.

+During the period of French occupation, the cathedral was subjected to heavy Napoleonic spoliation.
+The altarpiece Temptations of St. Anthony the Abbot, by Paolo Veronese was among the 10 canvases in the Cathedral of Mantua, commissioned from Veronese and Mantuan artists by Cardinal Ercole Gonzaga in the mid-1500s that are now in the Museum of Caen, Normandy, from the time of the Napoleonic occupation.